yangshun/front-end-interview-handbook/website/blog/2021-12-23-front-end-vs-back-end-system-design-interviews.md

 - Discussing which type of database to use and how to aggregate data across different shards
 - Designing SQL table schema
 - Choosing the right the cross-region strategy if your service has a global user base
-- Any other kinds of system characteristics like latency, availability, fault tolerance, etc.
+- Any other kinds of system characteristics like latency, availability, fault tolerance, etc

 For front end-focused system design interviews, you would spend most of the time talking about stuff like:

-- front end/client side architecture, such as the appropriate rendering pattern to choose - client side rendering, or server side rendering or static generation or something in between?
+- Front end/client side architecture, such as the appropriate rendering pattern to choose - client side rendering, or server side rendering or static generation or something in between?
 - What kind of data fetching mechanism to use - REST vs. GRAPHQL vs. gRPC and what should the APIs look like?
 - Specifics about UI components
   - A news feed which has an infinite scroll behavior with all the images lazily loaded while ensuring the client side has the aspect ratio of the images upfront to prevent layout shift.
   - An autocomplete UI component which fetches search result data incrementally in batches while receiving images from server pushes in parallel.
   - a gallery page which pulls images and displays them in the correct order despite the asynchrony that comes with the network requests that might cause them to arrive out of order.
 - How do you leverage different layers of cache to decrease latency or support offline mode.
-- if they want to get framework-specific, which is totally possible, they might even ask you to define a particular React components's props or manage complex state in a React app.
+- If they want to get framework-specific, which is totally possible, they might even ask you to define a particular React components's props or manage complex state in a React app.

 A lot times having one type of system design interviews means you can over simplify the opposite side: